shivkumar98/OCP-Java-Examples/src/review_questions/chapter_7/attempt_5/README.md

 * E. It compiles but throws an exception at runtime on line x1
 * F. It compiles but throws an exception at runtime on line x2
-* G. It compiles but enters an infinite loop at runtime
+* G. It compiles but enters an infinite loop at runtime ❓

-❓

 ### My answer:
+* l1 size is 3
+* l2 size is 6
+* l3 is 4
+* **A**✅✅✅✅
+* `CopyOnWriteArrayList` avoids concurrent modifications when modifiying the collection while looping through it
+* the l2 list adds 3 `4`'s to the List
+* The Set only takes unique values, so 5 is only added once!
 <hr>

 ## Question 8: